torwar02/trails/README.md

 Using the internet, it’s very easy to find information about hiking trails throughout the United States, but there’s a problem: it’s a lot easier to browse through lists of trails available online, like on the website alltrails.com, and filtering by location.
 What are you supposed to do if you don’t know much about an area but still want to go hiking, or what if you want to do certain things on your hike but don’t know where to go?
 You could do lots of research online yourself, reading articles or sifting through different locations, but this process can be very difficult, especially if you want to go somewhere that you’ve never been.

-Our project addresses finding new places to visit based upon what type of hiking trails the user wants to see (which the user would describe).
-For instance, if the user wants to hike near lakes, then we give the user cities in the United States in states such as Michigan with pretty lake hikes.
+Our project addresses finding new places to visit based upon what type of hiking trails the user has previously visited.
+For instance, if the user previously visited Half Dome Trail in Yosemite National Park, then we give the user cities and National Park Trials in the United States most similar to Half Dome Trail.
 This would be mainly for tourists visiting the United States or people who want to visit parts of the country they have not been to.

 # Planned Deliverables